ray-project/deltacat/README.md

 <summary><span style="font-size: 1.25em; font-weight: bold;">Idempotent Writes</span></summary>

 If you run the quick start example repeatedly from the same working directory, you'll notice that the table it writes to just keeps growing larger.
-This is because DeltaCAT always **appends** table data by default.
+This is because DeltaCAT always **adds** table data by default.
 One way to prevent this perpetual table growth and make the example idempotent is to use the **REPLACE** write mode if the table already exists:

 ```python
 import deltacat as dc